UmidMuzrapov/UmidMuzrapov/README.md

 + Internet of Things, with the focus on LoRaWAN devices
 + Authentication and authorization in systems with millions of users
 + Web development
-+ Tailored graph algorithms and data dtructures
++ Tailored graph algorithms and data structures
 + Designing scalable, safe cloud solutions
 ## Education
 I am double majoring in computer science and mathematics.
 My expected graduation date is May, 2025.